edwardtheharris/tf-gcp-compute-instance/README.md

 very well in that it is very affordable (~9 USD/mo, depending on how use it's getting), efficient, simple, repeatable, reliable, and secure.

-The author has been using this daily since it major work on it was completed with the [v0.0.2](https://github.com/edwardtheharris/tf-gcp-compute-instance/releases/tag/v0.0.2) release.
+The author has been using this daily since major work on it was completed with the [v0.0.2](https://github.com/edwardtheharris/tf-gcp-compute-instance/releases/tag/v0.0.2) release.